New York City is noted for being ablaze with light and color throughout the holiday season, but there's no place like Rockefeller Center.

 Directions to Rockefeller Center

-Located at 50th Street and Fifth Avenue, Rockefeller Center's central midtown Manhattan location is easy to get to by public transportation:
+Located at 50th Street between Fifth Avenue and Sixth Avenue, Rockefeller Center's central midtown Manhattan location is easy to get to by public transportation:

-By subway: F, B, D or Q trains to 47-50 Streets-Rockefeller Center stop; 6 train to 51st Street; 1 train to 50th Street.
+By subway: F, B, D or Q trains to 47-50 Streets-Rockefeller Center stop; the 6 train to 51st Street; or the 1 train to 50th Street.

-By bus: From Fifth Avenue: Take the M1, M2, M3, M4 or M5 bus to 50th Street.
-From Broadway: Take the M6 or M7 bus.
+By bus: From Fifth Avenue, take the M1, M2, M3, M4 or M5 bus to 50th Street; or from Broadway take the M6 or M7 bus.
 Exit at 50th Street and walk east to Rockefeller Center.

-• The first Rockefeller Christmas tree was erected in 1931 construction workers who helped build the famous complex amidst the Great Depression.
-A makeshift affair, the 20-foot balsam fir was decorated with only tin cans and paper garland.
+The first Rockefeller Christmas tree was erected in 1931 by workers who helped build the famous complex during the Great Depression.
+A makeshift affair, the 20-foot balsam fir was decorated with tin cans and paper garland.

 • The tallest Christmas tree at Rockefeller Center was a 100 ft. foot spruce from Killingworth, CT, erected on November 11, 1999.